Choosing the Right Guitar

 The Kramer Focus VT-211S is an excellent choice for any guitarist, especially beginners!

 It is strung with steel strings and uses much lighter guitar string gauges than an acoustic.
 For this reason, it is easier to play and won’t cause as much finger fatigue when practicing.
-You will also have a great time traveling up and down the neck at faster speeds because of the light strings and slim neck design.
+You will also have a great time travelling up and down the neck at faster speeds because of the light strings and slim neck design.

 The BOSS RC-1 Loop Station is the simplest and most user-friendly loop station.